maishachowdhury/java_prac/notes/notes.md

 for example my_account = BankAccount.new you can use the methods from that instance.
 So for example, my_account.check_balance This will check the balance of that specific instance of that bank account.
 The method would give you the balance of my_account.

+The way code runs (Java)...

+Code generally runs in a top-down order where code execution starts at the top of a program and ends at the bottom of a program; however, methods are ignored by the compiler unless they are being called.